 Finally, we provide the doping dependence of the respective spatial spin stiffnesses in Fig. \ref{rhorho}.
 One can see that in DMFT approach with the deviation from half filling the spin stiffnesses first decrease and vanish at the commensurate-incommensurate transition.
 This vanishing of spin stiffness can be easily understood considering the incommensurate case in the vicinity of such a transition, where Goldstone modes are present at both wave vectors ${ \mathbf{q}}=\pm {\mathbf{Q}}$ in the global reference frame (see Eq. (\ref {chiQQQinc})).
-Therefore, approaching the commensurate phase necessarily yields $q^4$ behavior of the inverse susceptibility, which implies vanishing of the spin stiffness.
+Therefore, approaching the commensurate phase necessarily yields $q^4$ behavior of the inverse susceptibility, which implies vanishing of the spin stiffness {(see Appendix \ref{Det})}.
 With further increase of doping the spin siffnesses first increase, and then decrease again to zero at the incommensurate magnetic-paramagnetic transition, where their smallness compensate the smallness of the numerator in Eq. (\ref{chiQQQpara}).

 For comparison, we show the results of the mean field approach in the antiferromagnetic phase, where stable magnetic excitations exist in this approach.
 One can see, that the mean field spin stiffness quickly decreses with doping, and vanishes at the few percents of doping.
 At larger dopings, we were not able to find stable incommensurate magnetic solution, in agreement with earlier results \cite{SDW3,SDW4,SDWOur,SBIncomm}.
 Quick disappearence of static long-range order in mean-field theory is reminiscent of the experimental data on high-$T_c$ compounds.
 At the same time, the persistence of stable magnetic excitations in dynamical mean field theory shows that dynamic nature of electronic correlations allows for preserving incommensurate magnetic order in the chargon sector in a broad doping range.
 With account of spinon fluctuations (see, e.g., Ref. \onlinecite{BonettiMetzner}), this corresponds to the {\it short-range} magnetic order of the entire system.
+We note that strong suppression of correlation length near the commensurate-incommensurate transition was observed for La$_{2-x}$Sr$_x$CuO$_4$ in Ref. \onlinecite{Neutron}, which agrees with the obtained suppression of the spatial spin stiffnesses near this transition.
 Therefore, the dynamical mean field theory appears more appropriate for description of short range magnetic order.